yoong-png/Codenection/README.md

 <br/>

 # Brief Introdcution to our Project / Documentation
-### AR Fire Evacuation <br/>
+### AR Evacuation <br/>
-AR is used to detect the place you are at and provide you with the fastest route out of danger during emergencies <br/>
+Hold up your phone, identify your current location, and provide an AR overlay for the fastest exit route during emergencies <br/>
 <br/>
 ### AI Image Recognition <br/>
-AI is used for image recognition to check for bullying, vandalism, harassment through cctv’s Furthermore, it is also used for smoke or fire detection on campus from cctv’s, with the help of the AI itll provide push notification for all students in the campus/ from that campus <br/>
+Checks for bullying, vandalism, harassment, safety hazards through CCTV.
+Furthermore, it is also used for smoke or fire detection.
+It will provide push notifications for all students on campus. <br/>
 <br/>
 ### Live Location (Hazard Alert) <br/>
-Live Location acts as a map for you to walk around campus or places nearby campus but here’s the catch It comes with a report button that can share your location to our Admins providing them with your location when you feel unsafe around campus which will then cooperate with AI image recognition and cctv’s to check the area near that location <br/>
+Live Location acts as a map for you to walk around campus or places nearby campus.
+The Report button shares your location with admins, providing them with your location when you feel unsafe around campus, which then cooperates with AI image recognition and CCTV.
+Additionally, it allows hazard reporting. <br/>
 <br/>
-### Safe Buddy Walk  <br/>
+### Buddy Walk  <br/>
-When its late at night or when you’re walking alone, no harm for an extra company to walk you to your destination It has a similar design as a dating app hut used for finding buddies as a walk partner <br/>
+When it's late at night or when you’re walking alone, no harm searching for extra company to walk you to your destination.
+It matchmakes you to a walking partner based on your gender and location, and only allows students or staff (security). <br/>
 <br/>
-### Smart Parking Alerts <br/>
+### Parking Assistance <br/>
-When your location enters the parking or is nearby
-AI will detect the parkings left in a certain zone and inform you with the best parking zone and the number of parking left in that zone
-This can allow you to park in areas that is safer
-For example, nearer to staircase or lift that can bring convenience when it will be late soon, at areas that have strong bright lights or areas that still have parking <br/>
+When your phone enters the parking  gates or is nearby, AI will detect slot availability and inform you of the best parking zone and slots available.
+This allows you to park in areas that is safer.
+For example, nearer to staircases or lifts for convenience, or areas that have bright lighting. <br/>
 <br/>
 ### Anonymous Reporting System <br/>
-Reporting system for issues like harassment, bullying or student life issues faced on campus e.g. not enough sockets in classrooms.
-This system is a system for students to report their issues faced in school with or without locations, time and etc. It has the choice of reporting anonymously or not depending on the students will.
+Reporting system for issues like harassment, bullying, unfair treatment, or student life issues faced on campus.
+This system is for students to report their issues faced in school with or without locations, time and etc. It has the choice of reporting anonymously or not.
 However this will still be read by someone, hence inappropriate reports will be ignored. <br/>
 <br/>
 ### Admin CCTV <br/>
-The admin’s will have access of all CCTV’s and the full map while also having the ability to cross check everything The map for the admin is updated with all the reports students or previous incidents that have occured with different colours linking to whether the cases were solved or not
+The admins will have access to all CCTV’s and the full map while also having the ability to cross-check everything.
+The map for the admin is updated with all the reports students or previous incidents that have occurred, with different colours linking to whether the cases were solved or not.
 The role for the admin is to update the system from time to time with important information like which zone light is under maintenance or which parking zone is dangerous.
-They would also need to double check cctv’s when there is smoke detected before push notification to avoid false alarms.
+They would also need to double check CCTVs when there is smoke detected before sending push notification to avoid false alarms.
 They can also work with the AI providing extra safety to students.